OutSystems/docs-odc/src/eap/neo-differences.md

 tags: outsystems-11; neo; deploy apps; portal
 ---

-# Project Neo overview for OutSystems developers [WIP]
+# Neo onboarding for OutSystems developers
+(change to "Project Neo" in title after MindTouch changes)

 This article summarizes behavior that developers familiar with OutSystems 11 may find helpful when learning about Project Neo.